enviodev/docs/docs/hypersync.md

 What would usually take hours to sync ~100,000 events can now be done in the order of less than a minute.

+HyperSync is the default method used by HyperIndex for all syncing.
+Visit [here](./overview-hypersync.md) to learn more about using the HyperSync python/ts/rust clients for further more custom needs of extracting data.

 Since this service is a layer above the blockchain we maintain and host this service for each supported network.

-Here is a table of currently supported networks on HyperSync:
+Here is a table of currently supported networks on HyperSync (please note we are rapidly updating supported networks and this list may be outdated):

+Don't see your network here?
+Pop us a message in [Discord](https://discord.gg/Q9qt8gZ2fX)

 | Network Name     | Network ID |
 | ---------------- | ---------- |